Top 5 suggested solutions to reduce readmission

 Security & Privacy

 We’ve seen how AWS services can help smoothen the post hospital care and reduce the readmission rates significantly.
 However, it’s important to ensure data privacy and security in the process.
-Let’s look at how AWS can help with both of these
+Let’s look at how AWS can help with both.

-AWS offers a set of robust tools to help you establish secure call flows.
+There are several healthcare solutions in the AWS Marketplace that offers a set of robust tools to help you establish secure call flows.
 You can integrate AWS Identity & Access Management (IAM), AWS Security Token Service (STS), AWS CloudTrail and AWS IoT Device Management for the following purposes

 - IAM to maintain sanctity of access and user control